How do you set a port free assigned to a particular process/application? This tutorial shows how to kill the port in the Windows operating system.

 The number on the right side (PID – process identifier) is the number of processes currently using the port.

-For this, you can use only the Windows Command Line.
-You need to kill the process using the port so the port can be set free.
-Type following command with process PID.
+For this, you can use only the Windows Command-Line.
+First, you need to kill the process using the port so the port can be set free.
+Type the following command with process PID to the command line:

 taskkill /PID YOUR_PID_NUMBER /F